MovingGauteng/shorty-rs/README.md

 1. I don't like external network calls to someone else, and don't like that dependency
 2. We had the domain and weren't actively using it

+## How can I run it?

+Just use Docker.
+We've added a multistage `Dockerbuild` for convenience.
+It creates a container that's 6.33MB large.

+Otherwise, your preferred Rust workflow is fine, if you're a Rust user.
+This will run on stable.

 ## How does it work?

 It is a gRPC server, that has 3 endpoints: